-"If it be only that, madame," said he, "I will go there; and if, as your majesty apprehends, the king is in any danger, if that valuable life be exposed, you may rely, madame, that it shall not be from not having exposed mine in his defense."
+If it be only that, Madame, said he, I will go there; and if, as your Majesty apprehends, the king is in any danger, if that valuable life be exposed, you may rely, Madame, that it shall not be from not having exposed mine in his defence.

-' That I know."

-- Charny bowed and moved toward the door.
+Charny bowed and moved towards the door.

-"Sir, sir!" cried Andrée, rushing between Charny and the door, "be careful of yourself."
+Sir! sir! cried Andrée, rushing between Charny and the door; be careful of yourself!

 Nothing was wanting to the completion of this scene but this outburst of the fears of Andrée.

-And, therefore, as soon as Andrée had been thus impelled, and in spite of herself, to cast aside her habitual coldness-no sooner had she uttered these imprudent words and evinced this unwonted solicitude, than the queen became frightfully pale.
-"Why, madame," she cried to Andrée, "how is this, that you here usurp the part of the queen?"
-"Who-I, madame?" stammered Andrée, comprehending that she had, for the first time, allowed to burst forth from her lips the fire which for so long a period had consumed her soul.
-"What!" continued Marie Antoinette; "your husband is in the king's service.
+And therefore, as soon as Andrée had been thus impelled, in spite of herself, to cast aside her habitual coldness, no sooner had she uttered these imprudent words and evinced this unwonted solicitude, than the queen became frightfully pale.

+Why, Madame, she cried to Andrée, how is this, that you here usurp the part of a queen?

+Who, I, Madame? stammered Andrée, comprehending that she had, for the first time, allowed to burst forth from her lips the fire which for so long a period had consumed her soul.

+What! continued Marie Antoinette, your husband is in the king's service.
 He is about to set out to seek the king.
-If he is exposing his life, it is for the king, and when the question is the service of the king, you advise Monsieur de Charny to be careful of himself.
+If he is exposing his life, it is for the king; and when the question is the service of the king, you advise Monsieur de Charny to be careful of himself.

 On hearing these appalling words, Andrée was near fainting.
 She staggered, and would have fallen to the floor had not Charny rushed forward and caught her in his arms.